worktheclock/replit.github.io/repls/dot-replit.md

 ## HTML

-For html projects you can keep the run command empty and we will serve the project for you automatically.
-As per web standards the entrypoint file is `index.html`.
+For html projects, you can keep the run command empty and we will serve the project for you automatically.
+As per web standards, the entrypoint file is `index.html`.
 If you want to serve a different file, you can roll your own webserver in one of the languages that we support.

 We created an [example](https://repl.it/@amasad/run-html-non-index-file) for you in NodeJS that serves `foo.html` instead of `index.html`.
 Otherwise it works like any other HTML project.